 - 2 tablespoons water

-Add the blueberries, lemon juice, sugar and 1/3 cup sugar to medium saucepan over low-medium heat.
+- Add the blueberries, lemon juice, sugar and ⅓ cup water to medium saucepan over low-medium heat.

 - Let the sugar dissolve and bring to a gentle boil to soften the berries while stirring occasionally.